sdht0/coursera-downloader/README.md

 This is a python script to download coursera lecture videos and files (updated to work with the Jan 2013 updates to coursera platform).

 coursera.py has the following features:
-* rewritten with a class structure
 * saves cookies
 * shows download progress
 * can provide multiple coursenames at once

 coursera_py3.py has the same features, and works for python v3

-get.py is the original script I had written.

 Installation and Usage
 ----------------------